oppia/oppia-web-developer-docs/Firebase-authentication.md

 As of April 2021, Oppia uses [Firebase](https://firebase.google.com/docs/auth) to handle user authentication.
 User sessions are managed with HTTP session cookies.
-The name of the session cookie is defined in `feconf.py` (`FIREBASE_SESSION_COOKIE_NAME = 'session'`).
+The name of the session cookie is defined in `feconf.py`: `FIREBASE_SESSION_COOKIE_NAME = 'session'`.

 For developers' convenience, only an email address is necessary to create an account.
 The account's password is generated automatically.
 Specifically, the password is the email's md5 hash. **This does not happen in production!**